 Upon intake into the program, patients undergo evaluation to help inform medication choices and treatment planning.
 How to conduct patient-centered Screening and Assessments will be discussed later in greater detail.

 Medication Choice.
 Every patient is different and will have his or her own set of needs and preferences related to medication.
 When choosing medication, the goal should be to balance the risks and benefits of the medication, along with lifestyle factors that will encourage adherence to treatment.

 The Substance Abuse and Mental Health Services Administration’s Treatment Improvement Protocol (TIP) 63: Medications for Opioid Use Disorder – Pharmacotherapy for Opioid Use Disorder, offers a comprehensive description of medications to treat opioid use disorder.
 The guidance document includes drug formulations and pharmacology, as well as considerations for dosing, potential drug interactions, risks and side effects, patient selection, treatment initiation, and duration of treatment.
 This information can help providers and patients make decisions about which medications to prescribe.
-Additional guidelines are in Exhibit 2.14: Comparison of OUD Medications To Guide Shared Decision Making (PDF—696 KB) on page 2-19 of the guidance document.
+Additional guidelines are in Exhibit 2.14: Comparison of OUD Medications To Guide Shared Decision Making (PDF—2.8 MB) on page 57-58 of the document.

 The expert panel authoring TIP 63 notes “currently no empirical data indicate which patients will respond better to which opioid use disorder medications.”1 Decisions regarding medications to prescribe should take into account patient preferences, history (medical, psychiatric, and substance use), and treatment availability.
 Specifically, the guidelines recommend providers consider the following when deciding which treatment to provide1: